alphagov/govuk-developer-docs/source/manual/redirect-routes.html.md

 [campaign-sites-section]: #redirects-from-campaign-sites

-The campaigns platform is a WordPress site managed by dxw.
+The campaigns platform is a WordPress site managed by GDS (Business, Priority Response and Campaigns team) and supported by dxw.
 Redirects from a `*.campaign.gov.uk` site require a support ticket.
-Currently, Inderjeet Singh or Kelvin Gan can raise a ticket.
+You should contact [govuk.campaigns@digital.cabinet-office.gov.uk](mailto:govuk.campaigns@digital.cabinet-office.gov.uk) to raise a support ticket.